Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 > Lists has many items

-That's it, we don't need anything else.
+That's it, we don't need anything else!
 Just `List` and `Item` entities.

 ```clojure
 (def schema